awslabs/ec2-spot-workshops/content/launching_ec2_spot_instances/launch_template.md

 launch an instance.
 It includes the ID of the Amazon Machine Image (AMI), the instance type, a key pair, security groups, and other parameters used to launch EC2 instances.

 {{% notice note %}}
-Note: During this workshop, we will use your account's default VPC to create the instances.
+Note: During this workshop, you use your account's default VPC to create the instances.
 If your account does not have a default VPC you can create or nominate one following [this link](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html#create-default-vpc)
 {{% /notice %}}

 ### Creating a launch template

 1. Create **launch-template-data.json** configuration file in CloudShell by running below commands.
-When you examine the configuration, you notice that **ImageId** parameter has a placeholder value `%ami-id%`, and **UserData** contains a base64 encoded Webserver install steps.
-Once you have created the launch template you can decode to see the script content.
+When you examine the configuration, you notice that **ImageId** parameter has a placeholder value `%ami-id%`, and **UserData** contains a base64 encoded Webserver installation steps.
+Once you have created the launch template, you can describe it and decode the user-data to view the content.

 ```bash
 cat << EOF > launch-template-data.json